22 Bishopsgate: Original plan and design

 The architects of The Pinnacle were Kohn Pedersen Fox and the developer was the fund management company Union Investment.
 The height of the tower was initially proposed at 307 m, but this was scaled down to 288 m following concerns from the Civil Aviation Authority.
 The revised design included approximately 88000 m2 of office space.

 The Bishopsgate Tower, as it was first called, was submitted for planning permission in June 2005 and approved in April 2006.
 The twisting design of its roof and the curling patterns in the façade were based on various organic forms in nature such as armadillos, mushrooms and seashells, and led to the building being nicknamed "The Helter Skelter".
 The upper floors were to contain restaurants and the highest public viewing platform in the UK.

 The Pinnacle's original design also provided more solar panelling than any other building in the country, with 2000 m2 of photovoltaic cells, capable of generating up to 200 kW of electricity.
 It would also have had a double-layered skin like the nearby gherkin-shaped 30 St Mary Axe, allowing it to respond dynamically to climatic changes and to utilise effective climate control with low energy consumption.
 To control construction costs, every panel on the tower would be of exactly the same size.

 In August 2006 Keltbray began test-piling on site.
 Demolition began on the smaller of the two existing buildings in November 2006.
 In February 2007 it was reported that the Bishopsgate Tower had been purchased by Arab Investments, and that the structure would be renamed as The Pinnacle.

 In May 2007 it was announced that full funding had been secured and that The Pinnacle was likely to be built speculatively.
 In June 2007 demolition began on Crosby Court, the larger of the two existing buildings on the site.

 In August 2007 Arab Investments signed a pre-construction contract with Multiplex to build the tower.

+Sustainability

+22 Bishopsgate's environmental, social, and governance policy, ESG, states that the building was envisioned to be engineered for optimum sustainability.
+The building management has goals to limit waste and energy use within the large structure, including care in what they purchase as the building is occupied by tenants: "The 22 Team work to a set of circular economy principles and innovative logistics, built to reduce waste and make the smallest impact possible on the spaces around us."